mia-platform/documentation/docs/fast_data/create_sv.md

 }
 ```

-we can extract the identifier from the document itself
+we can extract the identifier from the document itself and return it as an array

 ```js
 module.exports = (logger, databaseName) => async (aDocument) => {